School of Social Work

 Application Procedures and Required Materials

-On-Campus Regular and Advanced Standing Program: October 15 for fall admission
+- Application Deadlines: On-Campus Regular and Advanced Standing Program: October 15, 2022 for Fall 2023 semester start.

 Applicants are required to provide the following materials: